 - All music and other copyrighted material used in films must be properly licensed.

 -It is the filmmaker(s) responsibility to have all releases for any and all subject content.
 The opinion(s) expressed in the film are those of the filmmakers not the festival or it's associates.

-- The Festival reserves the right to modify credit sequences to smooth the transition between films in a given screening block.
-All credit sequences will be shown.
+- The Festival reserves the right to modify or cut credit sequences to smooth the transition between films in a given screening block.